stndn0/Easy-AMM-Poses/README.md

 5. The final packed mod will be saved to the "Packed Folder" in the project directory.

 #### Note
-If your pose happens to T-Pose in game **this has nothing to do with my tool.** Simply change your in-game location and it'll work.
-This is an issue with AMM itself and it affects all packs randomly, regardless of whether they're created by hand or automatically via EAP.
+If your pose happens to T-Pose in game **this has nothing to do with my tool.** This is an issue with AMM itself and it affects all packs randomly, regardless of whether they're created by hand or automatically via EAP.
+Simply change your in-game location or restart the game.

 ## Screenshots
 <p align="center">